hamlet-io/docs/docs/how-to/define/navigate-the-cmdb/index.md

 ## A Layered Approach

-hamlet captures a holistic view of an organisations application deployment requirements, and applies them across its entire scope.
+hamlet captures a holistic view of an organisation's application deployment requirements, and applies them across its entire scope.
 A particular security policy may be applied for just a single product, or across the entire organisation.
 The implementation of that policy is the same either way, and in both cases it is only implemented once - but the layer at which it is defined ensures it will apply across the scope it is intended.

 There are 6 layer types available in hamlet, each representing a unique configuration scope